-Of course, there are many other specialty fields that a MLS can enter, including cytotechnology, microbiology and clinical chemistry.
+Of course, there are many other specialty fields that an MLS can enter, including cytotechnology, microbiology and clinical chemistry.
 Compared to clinical laboratory technicians, who usually have an associate degree, medical laboratory scientists are qualified and certified to carry out more complex procedures.
-In fact, the BLS reports that when employed in a small lab, the MLS may do a variety of tests, but when working in a larger lab they may be able to specialize.
+When employed in a small lab, the MLS may do a variety of tests, but when working in a larger lab they may be able to specialize.
 Read on to learn more about the educational requirements for the MLS and what types of certifications may be available to help them discover the best possible job outcomes.

 |MLS fast facts|

 Degree & Certification Programs

 A bachelor’s degree is typically needed to start off in an MLS career, according to the BLS, and this usually means an investment in a four-year full-time education.
 That said, students in some programs may be able to complete a degree part-time or even to accelerate their speed of learning for an earlier graduation date.
 Below are a few MLS programs that prospective lab scientists may want to consider:

 Arizona State University – The bachelor’s of applied science (BAS) degree available at Phoenix-based Arizona State University leads to an education in medical laboratory science.
 The program features both on-campus options and a selection of courses in an online format.
 The program includes clinical rotations through which students gain practical experience including lab work in hematology, immunology, and many other fields, and use of current technology and automation similar to what would be found in a lab setting.
 The professional part of the program can be completed in as little as 16 months.